Manta-Network/docs/docs/calamari/governance_overview.md

 agreement required for instantaneous changes.
 Similarly, the Council can cancel a referendum during the voting period.

-Clearly the Council and the Technical Committe have a lot of influence over what proposals and referrendums get passed!
+Clearly the Council and the Technical Committee have a lot of influence over what proposals and referendums get passed!
 The Council offsets the usual low voter turnout in democratic systems, and is expected to submit proposals for regular operations and maintenance of the system.
-The Technical Committe exists to handle emergency situations where fast technical updates are needed.
+The Technical Committee exists to handle emergency situations where fast technical updates are needed.

 ## How To: Vote on a Referendum
 The actions you can take as a public token holder can all be executed by connecting to a Calamari node using the [Polkadot.JS apps interface](https://polkadot.js.org/apps/).
-Polkadot has a lot of [nice vidoe tutorials](https://wiki.polkadot.network/docs/learn-video-tutorials#getting-started) on how to use the Apps UI.
+Polkadot has a lot of [nice video tutorials](https://wiki.polkadot.network/docs/learn-video-tutorials#getting-started) on how to use the Apps UI.

 Screenshots coming soon!